CalumJEadie/python-challenge/README.md

 Having a go at http://www.pythonchallenge.com/!

-*SPOILER WARNING* - Contains solutions to challenges that are a lot more satisfying if tackled without hints!
+**SPOILER WARNING** - Contains solutions to challenges which are much more satisfying if tackled without hints!